 - Add water if it gets too thick

-- If it’s well cooked, dish out into plates or polythene rubbers
+- If it’s well cooked, dish it out into plates or polythene rubbers

-- Keep in ice chest to keep warm
+- Keep in an ice chest to keep warm

-- Thick mixture changes color when banku is well cooked
+- The thick mixture changes color when banku is well cooked

 - Stir harder when it gets thicker to prevent lumps

-- Lower the flame of gas stove or remove firewood as mixture changes color to prevent it from burning
+- Lower the flame of the gas stove or remove firewood as the mixture changes color to prevent it from burning

 - You can dish out directly into plates without polythene rubbers

-How Do You Know When a Banku is Cooked?
+How to Know When a Banku is Cooked

-A well cooked banku will change color from white to a brownish color.
-A little brown color indicates your banku is well cooked.
-Don’t over cook, lest, the banku becomes starchy or burns.
+A well-cooked banku will change color from white to creamy color.
+A little creamy color indicates your banku is well cooked.
+Don’t overcook, lest, the banku becomes starchy or burns.

 What is Used for Preparing Banku?

-To prepare banku, you need cassava dough, corn dough, salt, a saucepan, a sieve to strain the dough if it is not well grinded and kitchen paddle for stirring mixture and kneading the dough to prevent lumps and make it smooth and soft.
+To prepare banku, you need cassava dough, corn dough, salt, a saucepan, a sieve to strain the dough if it is not well grinded, and a kitchen paddle for stirring mixture and kneading the dough to prevent lumps and making it smooth and soft.